G4: Engagement with the natural environment

 No assessment of change was undertaken for this indicator as a suitable time series is not yet available in the Outcome Indicator Framework.

-Figure G4c: Frequency of time spent outside in the last week by children in England, survey years 2021 and 2022
+Figure G4c: Frequency of visits to green and natural spaces in the past 12 months by adults in England, survey years 2020/2021 to 2023/2024

-Table G4c: Frequency of time spent outside in the last week by children in England, survey years 2021 and 2022
+Table G4c: Frequency of visits to green and natural spaces in the past 12 months by adults in England, survey years 2020/2021 to 2023/2024

 Trend description for G4c